html-validate/html-validate/docs/rules/index.md

 Rules with <span class="fa fa-file-text-o"></span> are enabled by `html-validate:document`.

-Additional presets can be compared in {@link rules/presets preset comparision}.
+Additional presets can be compared in {@link rules/presets preset comparison}.